 Next ups profit forecast on strong Christmas sales

-LONDON Jan 3 (Reuters) - Next, Britain's second largest clothing retailer, raised its annual profit forecast after fourth quarter sales came in significantly ahead of its previous guidance.
+LONDON (Reuters) - Next (NXT.L), Britain's second largest clothing retailer, raised its annual profit forecast after fourth quarter sales came in significantly ahead of its expectations, helped by a policy of not discounting before Christmas.

-Next, which unlike rivals has a long standing policy of never going on sale before Christmas, said total sales rose 11.9 percent in the Nov.
-1 to Dec.
-24 period and are now up 5.0 percent year to date.
+The group, which unlike rivals has a long standing strategy of never going on sale before Christmas, said total sales rose 11.9 percent in the November 1 to December 24 period and are now up 5.0 percent year to date.

 That compares with a rise of 4.3 percent in its third quarter and previous company guidance for full year sales growth of 2.0-3.75 percent.

-Sales at its over 500 stores in Britain and Ireland and about 200 stores in over 30 countries overseas increased 7.7 percent.
+Next Directory sales soared 21 percent, while sales at the firm's over 500 stores in Britain and Ireland and about 200 stores in over 30 countries overseas increased 7.7 percent.